Si-Te-Cah: Oral history

-Sarah Winnemucca, daughter of Paiute Chief Winnemucca, wrote about what she described as "a small tribe of barbarians" who ate her people in her book Life Among the Paiutes: Their Wrongs and Claims.
+Sarah Winnemucca, daughter of Paiute Chief Winnemucca, wrote in 1883 about, "a small tribe of barbarians" who ate her people, in her book Life Among the Piutes: Their Wrongs and Claims.
 She wrote that "after my people had killed them all, the people round us called us Say-do-carah.
 It means conqueror; it also means 'enemy.'
 My people say that the tribe we exterminated had reddish hair.
 I have some of their hair, which has been handed down from father to son.
 I have a dress which has been in our family a great many years, trimmed with the reddish hair.
 I am going to wear it some time when I lecture.
 It is called a mourning dress, and no one has such a dress but my family."
-Winnemucca does not mention giants.
+She also reported hearing old women say that white people ate people, quoting one as saying "Yes, they do eat people, because they ate each other up in the mountains last winter."